Holiday Pay Explained

 With Temporary Workers, however, it can be a little more complex.
 Basically, because holiday is accrued from the first minute of the temp assignment, the worker is entitled to 'holiday' from the moment he or she starts the job.
 More practically, this means that 'temps' accrue just over half a days holiday every week.

-So, WTR looks at your 'average' working week over the last quarter and calculates the monetary value of a 'day' based upon that.
+So, WTR looks at your 'average' working week over the last quarter and calculates the monetary value of a 'day'.
 This would be easy if everyone started their assignment on a Monday and worked 8 hours a day, but temping isn't like that!

 If you work on the 'half a day a week' rule, you will not be far wrong.